desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 DNSSEC [@!RFC4035] allows a zone to be signed with multiple signature algorithms.
+[@!RFC4035] specified only signer requirements for zones signed with multiple algorithms, this document clarifies the corresponding requirements for validating resolvers.
-When the DS record set for a zone securely indicates that the zone is signed using at least one algorithm supported by the validator, the validator MUST NOT treat this zone as "Insecure" (see Section 4.3 of [@!RFC4035]).
+When the DS record set for a zone securely indicates that the zone is signed using at least one algorithm supported by a validating resolver, the resolver MUST avoid downgrade attacks by ensuring that authoritative RRsets from such a zone are accompanied by at least one supported valid signature.
-Not following this strategy would effectively condone unvalidated answers against better knowledge, rendering DNSSEC ineffective.
-[@!RFC4035] and related documents arguably lack clarity on this palpable requirement.
-This document attempts to fill the gap by giving guidance on how to avoid such downgrade attacks in resolver implementations.

 [ Ed note: This document is being collaborated on at
 <https://github.com/desec-io/draft-dukhovni-resolver-agility/>.